-The March number of Frank Leslie's Popular Monthly has a striking article, "Farther North Than Nansen,"in which an account is given of the dash for the pole which has placed the name of Abruzzi at the head of the list of Arctic explorers.
-For many months past an elaborate series of mental and physical experiments has been made under gov-ernmental guidance, with some 7,000 of the public school children in Chicago. the public school children in Chicago.
-The result shows, apparently con-clusively, that the development of a child's mind is the direct corollary of the development of its body.
-An ar-ticle upon this subject, written for Les-lie's by Edward Ma shall, embodies the results of careful 'nvestigation.
-"The Road to Frontenac." the serial story for 1901, begins in the March number.
-Other features are "The Wrachas for 1901, begins in the March number.
-Other features are "The Wrecking Train," that finished product of modern railway organization; "The History of Matthew Stanley Quay," and "Bird Haunts of Norway," illustrated with photographs.-Fifth Avenue, New York.
+The March number of Frank Leslie's Popular Monthly has a striking article, "Farther North Than Nansen," in which an account is given of the dash for the pole which has placed the name of Abruzzi at the head of the list of Arctic explorers.
+For many months past an elaborate series of mental and physical elaborate series of mental and physical experiments has been made under gov-ernmental guidance, with some 7,000 of the public school children in Chicago.
+The result shows, apparently con-clusively, that the development of a child's mind is the direct coroliary of the development of its body.
+An ar-ticle upon this subject, written for Les-lie's by Edward Marshall, embodies the results of careful investigation.
+"The lie's by Edward Marshall, embodies results of careful investigation.
+Road to Frontenac," the serial of for 1901, begins in the March nur serial story Other features are "The Wrecking Train." that finished product of modern railway organization: "The History of Matthew Stanley Quay." and "Bird Haunts of Norway." illustrated with photographs.-Fifth Avenue, New York.

-In the Review of Reviews for March.
-Mrs. Nation's saloon-wrecking crusade is occasion of some pertinent para-graphs.
-The editor takes the ground is occasion of some pertinent para-graphs.
+In the Review of Reviews for March Mrs. Nation's saloon-wrecking crusade is occasion of some pertiment para-graphs.
+The editor takes the ground graphs.
 The editor takes the ground that lawlessness, at the present time in this country, is "a greater danger than drunkenness."
-On the question of Cu-ba's future relations with the United States, the Review holds that much more time is required than the advo-cates of an extra session of Congress cates of an extra session of Congress have allowed for.
+On the question of Cu-ba's future relations with the United States, the Review holds that much more time is required than the advo-more of an evita session of Congress more time is required than the advo-cates of an extra session of Congress have allowed for.
 Mr. W.T.
-Stead contributes a charcter sketch of King Ed. ward VII.
-There is a most interesting veries of "Scenes of County and Town in Australia," from recent photographs.
-The Hon.
-Le Grande Powers, chief statistician in charge of agriculture in
+Stead con-tributes a charcter sk tch of King Ed-ward VII.
+There is a most interesting series of "Scenes of County and Town i" Australia," from recent photographs.
+The Hon, Le Grande Powers, chief statistician in charge of agriculture in